GreptimeTeam/docs/docs/v0.9/en/user-guide/upgrade.md

 This section gives a recommended overall process for upgrading GreptimeDB smoothly.
 You can skip this section if your environment can go offline on the upgrade progress.

-1. Create a brand new v0.8.0 cluster.
+1. Create a brand new v0.9.x cluster.
-2. Use the v0.8.0 CLI tool to export and import `create-table`.
+2. Use the v0.9.x CLI tool to export and import `create-table`.
 3. Switch the workload to the new cluster.
-4. Use the v0.8.0 CLI tool to export and import `table-data`.
+4. Use the v0.9.x CLI tool to export and import `database-data`.

 Caveats
 - Changes to table structure between step 2 and 3 will be lost